-- The suite’s tenants must have a household income within or below an established range, based on household size and region.
+- The suite’s tenant must have an income at or below the established limit which is based on the location of the community.

-- The new unit must be for a senior or an adult person with a disability.
+- The new unit must be for a senior or an adult with a disability.

 What type of work is covered by this program?

 Important: Have you done any of this work before getting your application approved in writing?
-If so, that work won’t be eligible for funding under this program.
+If so, that work won’t be eligible for funding.

 How much financial support is available?